google/mesop/docs/codelab/index.md

 Navigate to `http://localhost:32123` in your web browser.
 You should see the welcome message.

+### Getting API keys

+Later on, you will need API keys to call the respective AI models:

+- [Get a Google Gemini API Key](https://ai.google.dev/gemini-api/docs/api-key) and use the Gemini API [free tier](https://ai.google.dev/pricing).
+- [Get an Anthropic API Key](https://docs.anthropic.com/en/docs/quickstart#prerequisites).
+Check their docs for pricing.

+> TIP: You can get started with one API key and create the other one later.

 ### Troubleshooting

 If you're having trouble, compare your code to the [solution](https://github.com/wwwillchen/mesop-duo-chat/tree/1_completed).